w3f/polkadot-wiki/docs/learn/learn-auction.md

 ## Network Implementation

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will use a _random beacon_ based on
-the [Verifiable Random Function (VRF)](./learn-cryptography.md#vrf).
+The relay chain will use a _random beacon_ based on the [Verifiable Random Function (VRF)](./learn-cryptography.md#vrf).
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to {{ polkadot: 2 years and divided into 3-month periods. :polkadot }}
-{{ kusama: 1 year and divided into 6-week periods. :kusama }} Parachains may lease a slot for any combination of periods of the slot duration.
+Polkadot's slot durations are capped to 2 years and are divided into 3-month periods (1 year divided into 6-week periods for Kusama).
+Parachains may lease a slot for any combination of periods of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to the network past the maximum duration by leasing a contiguous slot.

 :::note Individual parachain slots are fungible